• Home

 Dried Nettle Leaf, photo from Mountain Rose Herbs

 Nettles are one of the most nourishing herbs.
-According to Susan Weed, the herbal healing guru, a one quart infusion of nettles contains more than 1000 milligrams of calcium, 15000 IU of vitamin A, 760 milligrams of vitamin K, and plenty of most B vitamins.
-Its reputation is as the herb with the most chlorophyll – the substance thought to be what makes “green” superfoods like wheatgrass, so helpful to getting pregnant.
-Nettles provides a food source of folate (food-based folic acid) (crucial for a healthy pregnancy) and tones the adrenal system which then provides additional energy for the body to focus on making a baby.
+According to Susan Weed, the herbal healing guru, a one-quart infusion of nettles contains more than 1000 milligrams of calcium, 15000 IU of vitamin A, 760 milligrams of vitamin K, and plenty of most B vitamins.
+Its reputation is as the herb with the most chlorophyll – the substance thought to be what makes “green” superfoods like wheatgrass so helpful to getting pregnant.
+Nettles provide a food source of folate (food-based folic acid) (crucial for a healthy pregnancy) and tones the adrenal system, which then provides additional energy for the body to focus on making a baby.

 Warning!
-A strong nettles infusion can lower your blood pressure, lower your blood sugar and thin your blood.
-For most women trying to get pregnant this is helpful.
-But, if you struggle with one of these conditions already or are medicated for one of them, avoid a simple nettles infusion, and don’t overdo the suggested amounts in the three-herb infusion.
+A strong nettles infusion can lower your blood pressure and blood sugar and thin your blood.
+For most women trying to get pregnant, this is helpful.
+But, if you already struggle with one of these conditions or are medicated for one of them, avoid a simple nettles infusion, and don’t overdo the suggested amounts in the three-herb infusion.

 Red Raspberry Leaf